Tracheomalacia Quiz

 Is your weight gain slow compared to others around the same age?

-Most infants respond well to humidified air, careful feedings and antibiotics for infections.
-Babies with tracheomalacia must be closely monitored when they have respiratory infections.
-Rarely, surgery is needed.
+Most infants respond well to humidified air, careful feedings, and antibiotics for infections.
+Babies with tracheomalacia must be closely monitored during respiratory infections.
+Surgery is rarely needed.

 View the symptoms of Tracheomalacia